tgen/phoenix/README.md

 CHEMISTRY_SC3P_V1 = 737K-april-2014_rc.txt
 CHEMISTRY_SC3P_V2 = 737K-august-2016.txt
 CHEMISTRY_SC3P_V3 = 3M-february-2018.txt.gz

+## JJK Notes

+dataFiles : JSON/YAML grouping that includes all fastq metadata fields
+  * In main.main one of the first steps it so define each fastq meta data block as "file"
+    * so afterwards "file" references each fastq block, be it an R1 or R2 read
+    * then a series of additional metadata fields are added
+      * name - this is the same as sampleMergeKey unless not defined in which case it will be sampleName
+      * basename - proper fastq name not full path (ie. file.R1.fastq)
+      * gltype - lower(glType)
+      * glprep - lower(glPrep)

+Single cell workflows are passed dataFiles object (ie all fastq sets)
+  * in the single_cell/main
+    * we group the dataFiles by "name" and test if the first file object is single cell or not
+      * this creates unneeded code to then separate the libraries from within the group_by names records
+      * IMPROVED code would group by library, rglb, as this is the analyzed unit for single cell
+      * then the list of files submitted would be the needed unit of library summarized data files

 ## Install Guide
 First, jetstream must be installed, available [here](https://github.com/tgen/jetstream/tree/master).
 There is an install guide for jetstream available at the link provided, but the gist of the guide is to install using pip3 using a command similar to: